marcorussi/minIP/README.md

 # minIP
 An IP layer compliant to RFC791 with ARP and ICMP layers (Ping service).
+This demo project runs over PIC32 Ethernet Starter Kit connected to my Ubuntu laptop through an Ethernet switch.

 This IP stack is implemented on top of my Ethernet driver for PIC32.
-A demo application has been developed on a PIC32 Ethernet Starter Kit.

 The demo application sets a static IP address and then starts a Ping service to a fixed remote address for 5 seconds.
 How to use the demo application: